C41M50N/portfolio/src/content/projects/Redis-Server-Lite.md

 ---

 ## Description
 Redis Server Lite is a simplified Redis implementation written in Golang.
-This project relies heavily on Golang's robust standard library.
-I used Golang's "net" package as the foundation for creating socket connections.
-I also used Golang's goroutines to handle concurrent requests.
-I utilized the Test-driven development (TDD) technique to iteratively add support for commands.
+This project relies heavily on Golang’s robust standard library.
+I used Golang’s “net” package as the foundation for creating socket connections.
+I also used Golang’s goroutines to handle concurrent requests.
+I utilized the Test-driven development (TDD) technique to add support for commands iteratively.

 ## Supported Commands
 ### PING